VrushankPatel/Data-structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-This repository contains Data structures and algorithms for practice in different programming languages.
+This repository contains Data structures and algorithms for practice.